apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 # Data preparation

-## Data binarization
+## Rating binarization

-In this article, each entry's value is binarized to reduce training samples and consider only high rated items, which rating is 4 or 5.
+In this article,
+each user-item matrix entry's value is binarized to reduce training samples and consider only high rated items, which rating is 4 or 5.
 So, all matrix elements which have the lower rating than 4 aren't used during training.

 ```sql